 Sky Garden

-- Pros: free entry (with booking), indoor garden
+- Pros: free entry (with reservation), indoor garden

-- Cons: less panoramic view, limited time stays
+- Cons: less panoramic view, limited time to stay

 The Monument